TanklesXL/FragCollector/readme.md

 #### To search by URL

-You simply need to use the --url/-u flag followed by the URL to the webpage:
+You simply need to use the --url/-u flag followed by the URL to the webpage.
+To add Aventus using this method you would do the following:

 ```
 FragCollector add -u http://www.basenotes.net/ID26131702.html